DenilsonAguilar/Final-Project/README.md

 "Final Project - IMDb Movies.pptx" is my PowerPoint presentation file which goes with my "Final Project - IMDb Movies.ipynb" and "Project Final_ IMDb Movies Summary.docx" files.
 Its shows the information in a presentation form

-I've spent serveral hours on this and I'm so tired, this is worst then the last time
+I've spent several hours on this and I'm so tired, this is worst then the last time